 In addition, a separate Summary worksheet contains totals for each country, and grand totals for all countries combined, over a five-month period.
 Defined names are used to retrieve and calculate summary information from the individual sheets to display on the Summary sheet.
 For example, the following expression:

-''' #sum(CurrentValue) name("Country" & Country & month(PortfolioDate)) name("Country" & Country) '''
+''' #sum(CurrentValue) name("Country" & Country & month(PortfolioDate)) name("Country" & Country) creates two defined names: name("Country" & Country & month(PortfolioDate)) '''